"I know what they've done! They've shot that beginning here, themselves. They've cut the picture to pieces!"

 - It's nigh-on impossible to list everything here because the changes were so numerous and oftentimes completely unexplainable.
 However, what DiC did pales in comparison to what Toon Makers was planning to do if they got the rights.
 They were going to make their own American version with original animation and live-action segments.
 There exists footage of a promo being displayed by someone who worked on it.

-- For a thorough analysis of everything that was changed on Sailor Moon, try this site.
+- For a thorough analysis of everything that was changed on Sailor Moon, try this site for seasons 1, 3, 4, and the movies, and this site for season 2.

 - Speaking of the Mexican dub, a similar case happened with Sailor Moon.
 They translated all of the original unedited seasons (including the Beach Episode, and minus the Clip Show preview episode), using the American names from the first two seasons.
 Because at that time the other three seasons weren't yet translated to English, they used the original Japanese names for the new characters for the rest of the series, resulting in a mix of US names and Japanese names in one single dub.
 That didn't stop the series from being highly successful in Latin America, however, thanks to a faithful translation and quality voice acting.